• Home

 Picture

-If you have chosen the Butler Model research question, you must be absolutely sure what the Butler Model is and what evidence you need to be looking for in your data that helps to you place Sitges & Calafell into the correct position.
+If you have chosen the Butler Model hypothesis you must be absolutely sure what the Butler Model is and what evidence you need to be looking for in your data that helps to you place Sitges & Calafell into the correct position.

 The Butler Model is a method used to study the evolution of tourism over time and at which stage of the development model a settlement happens to be at this point in time.
 Tourism is a major source of income for many settlements and those on the Spanish coastline are no exception.
 Tourism has grown in importance as a major generator of wealth because of three main factors: